sixfab/pico_lte_micropython-sdk/README.md

 * Chance to create your own application module with state machines.

 ## Installation
-1. Go to the **Releases** section on the sidebar of this repository and download the most recent version to your computer (or download it using [this link](/sixfab/picocell_python-sdk/releases/latest/download/picocell.uf2)).
-2. After downloading is finished, plug in the _PicoLTE_ to your computer, and drag and drop the UF2 file into the _PicoLTE_'s file system.
-Since the MicroPython is included in the released UF2 file, there will be no additional step to install MicroPython separately.
-3. Your PicoLTE device will be removed and re-inserted into your computer.
-That's all, it is ready to use!
+You can install the framework by cloning the repository to your local machine.
+You can also download the repository as a zip file and extract it to your local machine.
+After that, you can upload the `pico_lte` folder to your PicoLTE device's file system.

 ## Usage
 Using the framework is pretty straightforward.
 A `main.py` file is needed to run in a MicroPython environment, therefore, please create a `main.py` script in your PicoLTE's file system.
 Import the framework with `from pico_lte.core import PicoLTE` line, and code your embedded project!